total-typescript/total-typescript-book/book-content/chapters/16-designing-your-types.md

     };
 ```

-We also have the `createRandomNumber` function, but this time it only specifies a `number` to the `Result` type:
+We also have the `createRandomNumber` function that returns a `Result` type:

 ```tsx
 const createRandomNumber = (): Result<number> => {